 If having kits (babies) is the goal, knowing how to take care of them and what to expect is key.
 Seeing successful litters is very rewarding and fun for our family, especially for my children.
 Choosing nesting boxes can be an important choice.
-Many things can be used but there are 3 that are used time and time again, all have pros and cons, and my book covers them.
+Many things can be used but there are 3 that are used time and time again.
 Here are some examples of widely used nesting boxes.

 Our Pet Rabbits

 Our little pet rabbits Fuzzball and Ruby, sure were something!
-It was important for me to include them in Raising Rabbits.
 Allowing them to run the house and learning to litter training them was an amazing experience for my kids!
-Rabbits can make amazing pets and the chapter on them is probably the funniest of the whole book!
-If you read it you know what I’m talking about… if not… let’s just say we had some crazy experiences with Fuzzball and Ruby!
+Rabbits can make amazing pets.
 It’s sad I don’t have better pictures of them… you don’t really think about taking pictures of your rabbits… until it’s too late, but here are a few.

 Having meat rabbits is a big decision and there are many things to consider, even if you are foregoing a colony.
 We researched extensively the topic before purchasing our first meat rabbits and found little for those that wanted to start a colony.
-I actually started this blog to help others who wanted to raise rabbits, especially in colonies.
+I actually started my blog A Blue Eyed Mama’s Blog to help others who wanted to raise rabbits, especially in colonies.
 Of course, the blog became broader and later I was approached about turning my rabbit experience into a book… and well… the rest is history.